Principal Supervisors: Roles and Responsibilities

 - Conduct scheduled learning communities among principals and supervisors

-– Design and conduct professional development for groups of principal
+– Design and conduct professional development for groups of principals

 - Analyze performance evaluation data from VAL-ED to determine trends and priorities